 Abuse of dominance

 The concept of abuse is not defined in the Act.
 Chapter 2 of the Act generally provides for two main types of abuse of dominant position:

-- Exploitative conduct, such as excessive pricing that may result from structural conditions in the market whereby the dominant enterprise is able to set a high price to exploit consumers where there is no or low likelihood of new entrants in the relevant market.
-In determining whether the prices are excessive, the MyCC will, in principle, consider the actual price set in relation to the costs of supply and other factors such as the dominant enterprise’s profitability.
+- exploitative conduct, such as excessive pricing that may result from structural conditions in the market whereby the dominant enterprise is able to set a high price to exploit consumers where there is no or low likelihood of new entrants in the relevant market.
+In determining whether the prices are excessive, the MyCC will, in principle, consider the actual price set in relation to the costs of supply and other factors such as the dominant enterprise’s profitability; and

 Subsection 10(2) of the Act provides a non-exhaustive list of conduct that may constitute an abuse of dominant position:

 - directly or indirectly imposing an unfair purchase or selling price or other unfair trading condition on a supplier or customer;

 - limiting or controlling production, market outlets or market access, technical or technological development or investment to the prejudice of consumers;